cubed-dev/cubed/docs/getting_started.md

     $ python -m pip install "cubed[beam]"         # Install optional dependencies for the beam executor
     $ python -m pip install "cubed[lithops]"      # Install optional dependencies for the lithops executor
     $ python -m pip install "cubed[modal]"        # Install optional dependencies for the modal executor
-    $ python -m pip install "cubed[complete]"     # Install all of the above

 To see the full list of which packages are installed with which options see `[project.optional_dependencies]` in `pyproject.toml`:
 ```{eval-rst}